aWildOtto/math-game/README.md

 ## Usage
 Clone the repo

-Run """ruby main.rb""" on the directory
+Run `ruby main.rb` on the directory